IRS offers 10 ways to avoid tax return slipups

-HARLINGEN, Texas (KVEO) — As the May 17 deadline approaches, the Internal Revenue Service has released 10 ways to avoid “tax return slipups.”
+HARLINGEN, T.X.
+(KVEO) — As the May 17 deadline approaches, the Internal Revenue Service has released 10 ways to avoid “tax return slipups.”

 1. Use electronic filing